TuyenPKT/PKT_Lands/README.md

 # PKT_Lands
 Idea:

-  Occupation:  1 NFT for 1 job:
+  Occupation:  1 NFT for 1 job:  … Can do many jobs, can assign a career to Support.

     Farmer!
 Grow and feed.
     Blacksmith!
 Manufacturing ALL.